electricherd/audiobookfinder/README.md

 It is an inline documentation from [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation - Rust does a nice job here as well!

 ### Changes
+* since marrying [flutterust](https://github.com/shekohex/flutterust) and old adbflib, package name now is adbflib, the library is now adbfbinlib (yes, but for now)
 * added and fixed first shot mobile app mdns feature ... it just works :open_mouth: :blush:
 * produced apk can even be design tested in android studio
 * had to introduce platform dependent crate compilation, here only [webbrowser crate](https://crates.io/crates/webbrowser)